-The following table illustrates, for a hypothetical Starting Value of 906.50 (the Gold Spot Price on May 19, 2008) and a range of hypothetical Ending Values of the Gold Spot Price:
+The following table illustrates, for the Starting Value of 883.50 and a range of hypothetical Ending Values of the Gold Spot Price:

-- the percentage change from the hypothetical Starting Value to the hypothetical Ending Value; - · the total amount payable on the maturity date per unit; - · the total rate of return to holders of the Notes; and - the pretax annualized rate of return to holders of the Notes. - the pretax annualized rate of return of a hypothetical direct investment in the Gold Spot Price.
+- the percentage change from the Starting Value to the hypothetical Ending Value; - the total amount payable on the maturity date per unit; - the total rate of return to holders of the Notes; and - the pretax annualized rate of return to holders of the Notes. - the pretax annualized rate of return of a hypothetical direct investment in the Gold Spot Price.